 As we made our way up the final stretch of the steep, gravel path, I gasped.
-There they stood, the mysterious, magnificent Torres del Paine, glowing a faint shade of red in the early morning light.
+There they stood, the mysterious, magnificent Three Towers of Paine (aka Torres del Paine), glowing a faint shade of red in the early morning light.

 Ever since I began traveling solo, I’d always look at photographs of Patagonia’s jagged rock formations and stunning glaciers and marvel at their incredible beauty.